-Switch to english version
+Switch to English version

-In 2018, 2.9% of private households (around 1.2 million) in Germany had income from the sale of solar power.
-In 2013 it was 2.4% (927,000 households).
-The income of these private households from electricity sales averaged 243 euros per month in 2018 and therefore fell by 25.9% compared to 2013 with 328 euros per month.
-A possible reason for this decline is the decreasing feed-in tariff for newly installed photovoltaic systems according to the Renewable Energy Sources Act (EEG).
+In 2018, 2.9% of private households (around 1.2 million) in Germany generated income from the sale of solar power.
+In 2013, this figure was 2.4% (927,000 households).
+The average monthly income for these households from electricity sales in 2018 was €243, a decrease of 25.9% compared to €328 per month in 2013.
+One possible reason for this decline is the decreasing feed-in tariff for newly installed photovoltaic systems under the Renewable Energy Sources Act (EEG).

 Solar thermal energy as the most important secondary energy source for hot water preparation